batiste/django-tracker/README.rst

 Introduction
 ============

-This package is gonna give you an easy tool to track users actions on your website.
+This package is gonna give you an easy tool to track anonymous user actions on your website.
 You choose a label for an action and everytime a user do this action you call the backend tracking method::

+    from tracker.models import Tracker
     tracker = Tracker()
     tracker.incr_labels("user_connected|user_clicked_button")